Content Analysis for Research – Types & Its Importance with Example

 Example of content analysis in quantitative research

-For instance, an investigation conducted by the author with the purpose of identifying the issues in employment which is highlighted in the political campaign.
-Investigators by analyzing the speech of different speakers can easily identify the frequency of words like jobs, work, and employment.
-Statistical techniques can be utilized by the researcher for analyzing the difference in a speech provided by different people during the campaign.
+For instance, an investigation which author performs with the purpose of identifying the issues in employment.
+Investigators by analyzing the speech of different speakers in a campaign researcher can easily identify the frequency of words like jobs, work, and employment.
+They can utilize statistical techniques for analyzing the difference in a speech of different people during the campaign.

 Example of content analysis in qualitative research

-Using the same above example, but here the researcher will require to locate the terms in speech and investigator will require to address the other phrases utilized by the candidate for describing the term employment issues, Some of the candidates might have use term laziness, unemployment for describing the situation of employment.
+Using the same above example, but here the researcher will require to locate the terms in speech and investigator will require to address the other phrases which candidates has use for describing the term employment issues.
+Some of the candidates may have use term laziness, unemployment for describing the situation of employment.

 Therefore, considering the fact the researcher will need to develop an understanding of the relationship between two different terms.

 The various types of texts in the content analysis are:

 - Written text: Such types of text include books journals etc.

 - Iconic texts: These are basically drawing, paintings, etc.

 - Audio-visual text: It includes TV programs, videos, movies etc.